gb-it/codejam-cap-nodejs/exercises/03/readme.md

     cds.requires.db.
 Same for the database.
 ```

-Use this command to deploy the data model and service definition to a new SQLite based database (databases with SQLite are simply files on the local filesystem).
+Use this command to deploy the data model and service definition to a new SQLite-based database (databases with SQLite are simply files on the local filesystem).

-:point_right: Cause the deployment to a new SQLite database like this:
+:point_right: Deploy to a new SQLite database like this:

 ```
 user@host:~